FrancisIGP/CompTIA_Trifecta_Repository/CompTIA_A+/1201/MobileDevices.md

     - Having your device managed by a central MDM policy can be efficient by simplifying the process as you can manage and pre-configure everything from the device without having to do anything, such as:

-        - Corporate email configuration
+        - Corporate email configuration and server details.

         - Account details

         - Server address

-        - Communication method
+        - Communication method (VPN, secure Wi-Fi)

-        - Application configurations/synchronizations
+       - Corporate Applications and configurations

+            - Allow or restrict applications
+            - Prevent unauthorized app usage
+            - Access to certain websites or features

         - Security Policies

-            - Two-Factor Authentication
+            - Two-Factor Authentication (2FA)
-            - Biometrics
+            - Biometrics (fingerprint, face recognition)
-            - Backup
+            - Mandatory data backup and encryption
             - etc.

-        - Corporate Applications

-            - Allow or restrict applications
-            - Prevent unauthorized app usage

         - Data Synchronization